OutlierVentures/ArBot/README.md

 ut = Utils
 ```

+See the `demo` folder for some super simple examples.
+Note that Fetch-side publishing demands JSON-formatted sets.

 ## Components

 1. DLMAgent: Data onboarding from Ocean to Fetch at a small surcharge to cover the computation cost.